Yusuf Pathan: Domestic cricket

 He held the record of fastest 50 (in 18 balls) up to October 2015 in the Ranji Trophy.
 His record was broken by Bandeep Singh (in 15 balls).

 Cricket Academy of Pathans

 The Cricket Academy of Pathans was jointly launched by Yusuf and Irfan Pathan.
 The academy has tied up with former India coach Greg Chappell and Cameron Tradell as chief mentors.
 They also appointed Huzaifa Pathan as a coach for the academy.
 Chappell coached the coaches of the academy.

+Political career

+Pathan contested in the 2024 Indian general election from the Baharampur Lok Sabha constituency on a Trinamool Congress ticket and won, defeating incumbent Adhir Ranjan Chowdhury of Indian National Congress by a margin of 85,022 votes.